yig/GMU-CS425/README.md

 You may have noticed that there's no way to quit your program (without asking your operating system to terminate it, e.g., `^C`).
 Quitting is easy; you just break out of the main loop.
 The `RunGameLoop()` function will then return.
 You can do that in response to a key press like escape or Q. If you want to check if someone clicked the window's close box, call the GLFW function `glfwWindowShouldClose(window)`.
 You can set this programmatically with `glfwSetWindowShouldClose( window, true );`.
 You can design your own way to encapsulate those.
 It could be something like `GraphicsManager::ShouldQuit()` and `GraphicsManager::SetShouldQuit(true)` methods.

 **You have reached the third checkpoint.** Upload your code.
-Run `xmake clean` and then zip your entire directory.
+Run `xmake clean --all` and then zip your entire directory.
 For this checkpoint:

 * Your engine should have an input manager that lets users detect key presses.
 * Your engine should take a user callback to execute in its main loop.